ractivejs/ractive/CONTRIBUTING.md

 ## Raising issues

-Issues can be anything.
+Issues can be _anything_.
 It can be questions, feature requests, enhancements, optimizations and more.

 For bug-related issues, please make sure you are using the [latest stable build](https://unpkg.com/ractive).
 The latest stable build can be found at [https://unpkg.com/ractive](https://unpkg.com/ractive).
 If the bug persists, it may have been fixed in the [latest "edge" build](https://unpkg.com/ractive@edge).
 Edge builds can be found at [https://unpkg.com/ractive@edge](https://unpkg.com/ractive@edge) and are updated on every change to the `dev` branch.